awslabs/threat-composer/packages/threat-composer-ai/README.md

 - AWS credentials (for Bedrock access)
 - Graphviz (for diagram generation)

+**⚠️ Cost Note**: This tool uses Amazon Bedrock for AI inference, which incurs costs.
+By default, it uses Claude Sonnet 4 with standard on-demand pricing.
+See [Bedrock Pricing](https://aws.amazon.com/bedrock/pricing/) for details.

 #### Installing Graphviz

 Graphviz is required for generating Architecture and Data Flow Diagrams.
 Install it using your system's package manager: